vincentscotto/doc2csv2ae/README.md

 ```
 Frame 1

 Eyebrow copy: This is the eyebrow copy content for Frame 1.
-This is the eyebrow copy content for Frame 1.This is the eyebrow copy content for Frame 1.This is the eyebrow copy content for Frame 1.
-This is the eyebrow copy content for Frame 1.
 Body copy 1: This is the body copy 1 content for Frame 1.
 Body copy 2: This is the body copy 2 content for Frame 1.
 Footnote copy: This is the footnote copy content for Frame 1.

 === FRAME END ===